AdobeDocs/graphql-mesh-gateway/src/pages/reference/transforms/prefix.md

 ## Usage

-The following example adds the `commerce_` prefix to all Adobe Commerce source types.
+The following example adds the `commerce_` prefix to all Adobe Commerce source types:

 ```json
 {